MaxBubblegum47/SpotyDump/README.txt

                   __/ |
                  |___/

-The Lazy Song program allows you to decide a time frame in which to search for the best artists on Spotify and download an arbitrary number of songs in .txt format.
+SpotyDump allows you to decide a time frame in which to search for the best artists on Spotify and download an arbitrary number of songs in .txt format.
 At the moment, in order to change the search region and the number of songs, you need to access the code; that's not complex, but I will implement those possibilities within the gui.

 To change the region you have to go to line 15 of the spotyscrapy.py file, while to change the number of songs to download you need to go to line 11 of scout_lyrics.py and change the value of numb_songs (by default it is set to 10).